tinopreter/SeeName/README.md

 This is a lazy man's tool for CNAME lookups.
 It's technically a wrapper for the **dig** tool.
 Initially, I opted for the **hosts** tool, but that tool wasn't recursive, when a domain has 2 CNAMEs (or more), The hosts tool only shows one.
 Hence why I went for _dig_.
+You'll see wierd code, Funny code...and sick! code...hehe

+**You need to have the dig Tool Installed.**

 **Usage:**